westlake-repl/PixelRec/README.md

 | ------: | ----------: | -------------: | -------------: | -----------: | ----------: | --------------: | -------------: | ---: | ----------: |

 The entire item information data will be available once paper is accepted.

+> :warning: **Caution**: It's prohibited to privately modify the dataset and offer secondary downloads.
+If you've made alterations to the dataset in your work, you are encouraged to open-source the data processing code, so others can benefit from your methods.